obadah-nawafleh/test1/README2.md

 + **calculate fare task**:
 this main task will do other sub-tasks:
-+ + Count total trip distance signal pulses & calculate the distance in km depending on the taxi k-constant in all running modes (single/double/day/night).
+  + Count total trip distance signal pulses & calculate the distance in km depending on the taxi k-constant in all running modes (single/double/day/night).
   + Count total trip time signal pulses & calculate the time in seconds based on RTC clock output frequency (in our case 1024 pulse/second) in all running modes (single/double/day/night).
-  + Count trip distance signal pulses & calculate the distance in km depending on the taxi k-constant while the taxi speed is more than the cross-over speed. (single distance ).
+  + Count trip distance signal pulses & calculate the distance in km depending on the taxi k-constant while the taxi speed is more than the cross-over speed. (let's name it a single distance).
+  + Count trip time signal pulses & calculate the time in seconds depending on RTC clock-out frequency while taxi speed is less than or equal to cross-over speed. (let's name it a single time).
+  + Calculate fare depending on taxi meter running mode (single/double/day/night) & related parameters of tariffs & cross-over speed.
+  +